schulterklopfer/howto_dockerise_a_lapp/README.md

 ## Prerequisits

-* disk space of at least 200G for docker images and blockchain data
+* free disk space of at least 200G for docker images and blockchain data
 * user with sudo privileges
 * docker
 * coffee :)